Poseidon: Consort, lovers and children

 Poseidon was the father of many heroes.
 He is thought to have fathered the famed Theseus, Bellerophon, Alebion and Bergion.
 Not all of Poseidon's children were human, though.
-His other children include the giants Otos and Ephialtes, the Cyclops Polyphemus and, finally, Amycus was the son of Poseidon and the Bithynian nymph Melia.
+His other children include the Gigantes Otos and Ephialtes, the Cyclops Polyphemus and, finally, Amycus was the son of Poseidon and the Bithynian nymph Melia.
 The philosopher Plato was held by his fellow ancient Greeks to have traced his descent to the sea-God Poseidon through his father Ariston and his mythic predecessors the demigod kings Codrus and Melanthus.

-Poseidon engaged in homesexual relationships as welll.
+Poseidon engaged in homosexual relationships as well.
 He took the young Nerites, the son of Nereus and Doris (and thus brother to Amphitrite) as a lover.
 Nerites was also Poseidon's charioteer, and impressed all marine creatures with his speed.
 But one day the sun god, Helios, turned Nerites into a shellfish.
 Aelian, who recorded this tale as told by mariners, says it is not clear why Helios did this, but theorizes he might have been offended somehow, or that he and Poseidon were rivals in love, and Helios wanted Nerites to travel among the constellations instead of the sea-monsters.
 From the love between Poseidon and Nerites was born Anteros, mutual love.

 Other male lovers of Poseidon included Pelops and Patroclus.

 Rape and assault victims

 Bellerehron spears Chimera from underneath, while Pegasus strikes the monster with his hooves.
 Laconian Black Figure Kylix attributed to Boreads Painter, 570–565 B.C.
 J. Paul Getty Museum Malibu, California.

 In an archaic myth, Poseidon once pursued Demeter.
 She spurned his advances, turning herself into a mare so that she could hide in a herd of horses; he saw through the deception and became a stallion, captured and raped her.
 Their child was a horse, Arion, which was capable of human speech.

-According to Hesiod's Theogony, Poseidon "lay down in a soft meadow among spring flowers" with the Gorgon Medusa and two offspring, the winged horse Pegasus and the warrior Chrysaor, were born when the hero Perseus cut off Medusa's head.Ovid however says that Medusa was originally a very beautiful maiden whom Poseidon raped inside the temple of Athena.
+According to Hesiod's Theogony, Poseidon "lay down in a soft meadow among spring flowers" with the Gorgon Medusa and two offspring, the winged horse Pegasus and the warrior Chrysaor, were born when the hero Perseus cut off Medusa's head.
+Ovid however says that Medusa was originally a very beautiful maiden whom Poseidon raped inside the temple of Athena.
 Athena, furious over the sacrilege, changed the beautiful girl into a monster.
 Elsewhere in the Metamorphoses, Ovid says that Poseidon seduced Medusa in the form of a bird.

 When Zeus fell in love and pursued the goddess Asteria, she transformed into a quail and flung herself into the sea to escape being raped by him.
 Poseidon then, equally rapacious, picked up the chase where Zeus had left it and chased Asteria with the aim to force himself on her, so Asteria had to transform for a second time to save herself, this time into a small rocky island named Delos.